stevensouza/automon/README.md

 # Automon
-Automon combines the power of AOP (AspectJ) with monitoring tools (JAMon, JavaSimon, Yammer Metrics, ...) or logging tools (perf4j, log4j, sl4j, ...) that you already use to declaratively monitor the following:
+Automon combines the power of AOP (AspectJ) with monitoring tools (JAMon, JavaSimon, Yammer Metrics, StatsD, ...) or logging tools
+(perf4j, log4j, sl4j, ...) that you already use to declaratively monitor the following:

 * Your Java code,